0xTadash1/redeqo/README.md

 # redeqo

-Web-based template engine for terminals.
-Flexible mapping of your website contents (portfolio, project homepage, etc) to templates in plain text, shell script, Python or anything else.
+Web-based template mapper for terminals.
+Map your website (blog, portfolio, project wiki, etc) contents to plain text, shell scripts, Python or others.

 Also, You can share the URL and anybody can show or run the response via **`curl`**.